alangu-hep/data-driven-habitability/README.md

-# Data-Driven Approach to Exoplanet Habitability Assessment
+# A Data-Driven Approach to Habitability Assessment of Exoplanets
+Official GitHub Repository for Moorestown Friends School Astronomy Club Lesson "A Data-Driven Approach to Habitability Assessment of Exoplanets" by Alan Gu